66th Annual Oregon Open (September 3-5)

 Harry Demarest, Anne-Marie Velea, and Roshen Nair tied for first in the sixty-six player U1600 section with 5/6.
 Harry and Anne-Marie split the 1st and 2nd place prizes, each winning $400.
 Roshen had chosen the lower entry option and thus won a trophy instead of money.
 He also gained around 120 rating points and has now gained rating points in the last six US Chess rated tournaments he has played in.
 Eric Erard, Jeremy Harlin, Rohan Vora, Curtis Ware, and Hristo Arabadjiev were the next best finishers, all with 4.5/6.
 Eric and Jeremy split the 3rd place prize, each wnning $100.
 Jeremy also achieved the 4th Category title.
 Rohan and Curtis split the 1st and 2nd U1400 prizes, each winning $400.
 Rohan also gained around 90 rating points while Curtis gained around 60.
 Hristo won the unrated prize of $200 (unrated players were limited to the place prizes in the Open section and the unrated prize in the U1600 section).
 Sophie Velea and Brian Lee split the 3rd U1400 prize with 4/6, each winning $100.
 Sophie also gained around 170 rating points while Brian gained around 60.
 Fedor Semenov won the U1200 prize with 3.5/6, winning $300 and gaining around 145 rating points.
 Other big rating gains and titles were achieved in the U1600 section by Abbie Wu (over 500 points to her provisional rating), Kevin Wu (around 230 points to his provisional rating), Nikhil Samudrala (around 185 points) Elden Burns (around 120 points to his provisional rating), Ian Vo (around 110 points), Neena Feldman (around 110 rating poinst), Brian Morris (around 105 points and the 3rd Category title), Clifton Harris (around 100 points), Cassandra Roshu (around 90 points) Jerid Harlin (around 90 points), James Wei (around 80 points), Ethan Pogrebinsky (around 70 points), David Merrikin (around 55 points), Ethan Truong (around 40 points), and Jordan Henderson (around 40 points).
 Besides Hristo, there were three other players playing in their first US Chess rated event, Jacob Newhall, and sister and brother Zoey Tang and Austin Tang.

 The blitz side event was held in-between rounds 3 and 4 of the 3-day schedule.
 We thought this would be the best time to schedule the blitz since there was already going to be extra time in-between rounds 3 and 4 for the annual Oregon Chess Federation membership meeting.
 Very few players attend the OCF meeting so we didn’t think there would be much conflict in scheduling the blitz around the same time.
-There were under prizes at U1900 and U1500 (with eligibility being based on the higher of a players regular and blitz rating) so the The blitz would have different under prizes from the main tournament.
+There were under prizes at U1900 and U1500 (with eligibility geberally being based on the higher of a players regular and blitz rating) so the blitz would have different under prizes from the main tournament.
 The blitz was run by Mike Janniro with assistance from Mike Morris at registration.
-Twenty-two players played in the blitz.
+It got a nice turnout of twenty-two players.
 FM Nick Raptis won the blitz with 9/10 and won $154.
 Joshua Grabinsky finished second with 7.5/10 and won $88.
 Michael Moore won the U1900 prize of $66 with 6/10.
 Eric Erard won the U1500 prize of $44 with 5.5/10.
 Big rating gains in the blitz were achieved by Jason Yu (around 75 points), Dakota Dixon (around 70 points), and Jordan Henderson (around 55 points).

 Quad 45 (September 17): This month’s edition was run by Micah Smith with assistance from Mike Janniro at registration.
 It got a nice turnout of twenty-two players and was split into four quads and a six player Swiss.
 The bottom six ranked players was made the Swiss in an attempt to avoid brother and sister Kevin and Abbie Wu from having to play each other.
 For the second straight month (and only times at the Quad 45) there were three players in the top quad who were 2000+.
 Ryan Richardson won Quad 1 with 2.5/3 and won a book.
 Andrea Botez won quad 2 with 2/3.
 She was eligible to select a book as well as a medal as a scholastic player who won with 2/3 but declined.
 Roshen Nair and Praveer Sharan tied for first in quad 3 with 2/3, with Praveer winning their matchup in round 3.
 They both won a book and medal.
 Praveer also gained around 40 rating points while Roshen added to his peak rating and has now gained rating points in the last seven US Chess rated tournaments he has played in.
 David Roshu won quad 4 with a perfect 3-0.
 He gained around 115 rating points and won a book as well as a trophy as a scholastic player who went 3-0.
 Kevin Wu won the Swiss with a perfect 3-0.
 He added around 75 points to his provisional rating and won a book and trophy.
 Abbie Wu and Pierre-Hadrien Beauchet tied for second in the Swiss with 2/3.
 Pierre added around 220 points to his provisional rating.
 There were two players playing in their first US Chess rated tournament, Emma Gurcan and Laxmisri Reddy.
 The blitz side event did not get enough players to be held.
 Due to the lack of players, we have decided to stop holding the blitz for the foreseeable future.